cyxnzb/docs/docs/waypointing.rst

 Debug Goal menu
 =========================

-To test the bots walkability to a specified node, you need to open the second page of "Node Operations" menu, and select ``1.
+To test the bots walkability to a specified node, you need to open the second page of "Graph Editor" menu, and select ``1.
 Debug Goal``.
 Then a menu should appear as shown in the picture below.

 .. figure:: images/debug_goal_menu.png
     :align: center